Buying and selling British stocks requires a good knowledge of these securities. Find our articles dedicated to the most popular British titles.

 Of course, the British stocks on which you will be able to trade through CFDs on online trading platforms or through any stock exchange investment product are all from this financial centre.
 It is therefore this market that you must follow to find the major stocks in this country.

-To find the major British stocks for traders on the stock market, it is useless to search among the countless stocks that are listed on the London Stock Exchange.
+To find the top British stocks to buy or sell on the UK stock market, it is useless to search among the countless stocks that are listed on the London Stock Exchange.
 Indeed, the ideal is to focus on the stocks whose companies are included in the UK's national stock market index, namely the FTSE.
 Here we will learn more about this benchmark, also known as the "Footsie".

 The FTSE 100 is the index of the British stock market and, as its name suggests, is composed of 100 companies listed on the London Stock Exchange chosen according to the size of their total market capitalization.
 The FTSE 100 is therefore referred to as a capitalization-weighted index.
 But FTSE is also known to be one of the largest stock market indices in the world and one of the most closely monitored by traders, since it reflects the performance of large companies in the United Kingdom, which is one of the world's largest economies.